adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 The final `source` command will allow you to use emscripten in the current terminal.
 The command will need to be run in each new terminal pointing to the correct location of the file.

 Emsripten generates an html file.
 The easiest way to serve the file is with a Python http server.
-Install Python if it isn't already
+Install Python if it isn't installed already.

 ```plaintext
 sudo apt install python3